-For related information, see the "Line Errors window" on page 2-14.
+For related information, see the Line Errors window.

 Sessions window

 The Sessions status window indicates the number of active bridging/routing links or remote terminal server sessions.
 An online link, as configured in the Connection profile, constitutes a single active session.
 A session can be PPP or Combinet encapsulated.
 The MAX treats each multichannel MP+ or MP link as a single session.
 This screen shows the display when the Ethernet module is installed in slot 5: